MrBran4/orbit/README.md

 ## Working Example:

-Say you've got an API route to create an event for a given user by posting the new event as JSON to `/user/{user}/event/{event}`.
+Say you've got an API route to create an event for a given user by POSTing the new event as JSON to `/user/{user}/event/{event}`.

-An example of a valid request for that endpoint might be `GET /user/5/event/my-event` with a JSON body representing a new event.
-The goal is to create an event owner by user `5` called `my-event`, based on the JSON.
+An example of a valid request for that endpoint might be `POST /user/5/event/my-event` with a JSON body representing a new event.
+The goal is to create an event owned by the user `5` called `my-event`, where the event's details are provided in JSON in the body.

-In this example we'll set up a route that matches that endpoint, and calls the handler with a resolved User, Event name, and Body based on the incoming request.
+In this example we'll:

+- Set up a route that matches that endpoint and method
+- Make our User and Event types decodable from the request params/body
+- Make a dummy handler for Orbit to call
+- Wire that handler up to Orbit, and tell Orbit what the types of those params/body are.
+- Start a web server

 ```go
 // ---